kahdichienja/lipanampesa/README.md

   - To run in Production Environment you will need real Credentials.
     - To go Live and be issued with real credentials,please refer to [this guide](https://developer.safaricom.co.ke/docs?javascript#going-live)

+## 2. Live:Requisites
+1. Consumer Key
+2. Consumer Secret
+3. Production Credentials which is normally sent to the account email you use to go live with including the lipanampesa pass key. and till/paybill number your are going live with.
+3. Switch to the orginasation tab, and obtain the Consumer Key and Consumer Secret,
+4. The API URLS will also be sent to you by safaricom from the API support email.

+Download test cases when they are creating a sandbox app.
+The test cases are in an Excel spreadsheet which the you will fill with results from the API calls they make for each test scenarios.

+Once the test case scenarios have been duly filled, the you will upload the filled Excel spreadsheet during the ‘Go Live’ process.
+API support team will then review the test cases and then either approve or reject the production app.

+NOTE: IF YOU ARE STACK REACH ME THROUGH MAIL:computerscience2.10@gmail.com SUBJECT:LIPANAMPESA STKPUSH PUB.DEV.
 ## Credits

 | Contributors |